 What are Cannabis Edibles?

-When smoking or using a vaporizer for pot, the effects can be felt quickly, sometimes as little as a few minutes.
-The results of eating marijuana-infused food products take much longer.
+Another advantage is that while the effects of smoking or vaporizing cannabis can be experienced almost immediately, often within a few minutes, the onset of effects from consuming marijuana-infused edibles takes significantly longer.
 It can take from 45 minutes up to three hours to feel anything.
 The length of time before a person feels the effects is due to several factors.
 These can include their metabolism, any medications they may have taken, and their level of use.
 Beginners often feel it faster than someone who uses marijuana often.
 Once the effect hits, it can last approximately four to six hours.
 The long-lasting results are a benefit for medicinal purposes and a plus for recreational users.

 Can You Get High From Edibles?

 The amount of THC versus CBD in an edible makes a difference in how high a person will feel.
 The greater the THC content, the more of a mind and body-altering state.
 The opposite happens with more CBD.
 Food products with a high concentration of CBD and low to no THC are best for medicinal users.
 There’s no high.

 For newbies to cannabis edibles, the best first-time food is a clearly labeled store-bought product.
 The general rule is to start with a low dosage of THC, from 1 mg to 5 mg.
 Eat one dose and wait at least a couple of hours, preferably as long as 24 hours.
 The longer the waiting period between doses, the better you can tell how your body reacts.
 Increased effects of edibles can be triggered by eating more foods, drinking alcohol, or taking medications.
 These are some of the reasons why it’s best to see how the low dose makes you feel over several hours or so before eating any more.